 We splurged on takeaway Chinese food from Fortune Restaurant just down the block one night when we didn’t feel like cooking, and we picked up necessary provisions at the nearby Tesco Super Store.

-If we had one more night, we would have checked out Famous Three Kings, the neighborhood’s pub.
+If we had one more night, we would have checked out Famous Three Kings, a typical London gastro pub.
 Based on the crowds spilling out of the pub and on to the sidewalk, this local pub is a winner.

 Transportation and Logistics